Chandrashekar-Dappin/SVlearn/class/parameterised class/README.md

-## Parameterised class : we can pass parameters to class making it reconfigurable.
+## Parameterised class : A parameterized class is a class that takes one or more parameters, allowing you to write generic, reusable, and configurable code.

 ## Ex:
 ```